strikoder/offsec-interviews/hr-questions.md

 - **Tell me about yourself.**

 I'm a penetration tester with a degree in computer science from one of the top Russian universities.
-I’ve worked with XYZ Company, where I gained hands-on experience in AI and computer vision and also delivered LangChain courses.
+I’ve worked with XYZ Company, where I gained hands-on experience in AI, computer vision, and also delivered LangChain courses.
-Earlier, I worked as a system administrator in Russia.
+Earlier, I worked as an administrator in Russia.
-I’m passionate about using my mix of cybersecurity and AI skills in a dynamic team to create impatful results.
+I’m passionate about using my mix of cybersecurity and AI skills in a dynamic team to create impactful results.

 - **Why do you want to work here/ what do you know about this organization?**

-“I’m really excited about this company because of [mention something specific about the company’s culture, mission, or projects].
+I’m really excited about this company because of [mention something specific about the company’s culture, mission, or projects].
 I’ve been following your work on [specific project or initiative], and I’m impressed by how you [mention something positive you’ve noticed].
-I believe my skills in [relevant skills] would be a great fit for your team, especially in [specific area you’re excited to work in].”
+I believe my skills in [relevant skills] would be a great fit for your team, especially in [specific area you’re excited to work in].

 - **Why should we hire you?**

-Because im also a fast learner and highlt adaptable which means i can quckly get up to speed and start contributing.
+I bring a unique blend of problem-solving, programming and AI, and cybersecurity.
-I bring a unique blend of Problem solving, programming and AI and cybersecurity.
+And also because, i'm a fast learner and highly adaptable, which means I can quickly get up to speed and start contributing.
-For example, in my last job, I [give a brief example of a significant achievement].
+For example, in my last job, I had to learn a new framework just for one project, which was an amazing experience to have.
 I’m also really passionate about [mention something related to the job], and I’m excited to bring my skills and enthusiasm to your team.

 - **Why are you leaving your current job?**

 I’m looking for new challenges and opportunities to grow.
 While I’ve learned a lot at my current job, I feel like it’s time to move on to a role that allows me to [mention something specific you’re looking for, like more responsibility, different projects, etc.].
 I’m excited about this position because it offers [something specific about the job you’re applying for].

 - **What motivates you?**

 Many people are motivated by money.
-I'm however, motivated by constatnly having goals I want to achieve, by being satisfied in my work, and by being in a position where I can support my family.
+I'm, however, motivated by constantly having goals I want to achieve, by being satisfied in my work, and by being in a position where I can support my family.

 - **Where do you see yourself in the next 3–5 years?**